DistributedWeb/dweb-cli/CONTRIBUTING.md

 ## For Developers

-Please read these guidelines if you are interested in contributing to Dat.
+Please read these guidelines if you are interested in contributing to DWeb.

 ### Submitting pull requests